Peru ex-leader Toledo wins reprieve in extradition from US

 The judge in the extradition case, Thomas Hixson, ordered Toledo to turn himself over to U.S. marshals Friday after a three-judge appeals court panel this week denied his appeal to stop his extradition.
 But Hixson reversed his order after Toledo’s last-ditch effort was granted.

-Toledo showed up at the federal court accompanied by his wife, Eliane Karp, and an unidentified American friend.
-Video images captured outside the federal building by a reporter with Peruvian television station RPP showed Toledo walking down a ramp onto a sidewalk and carrying a plastic bag.
-His wife walked by his side as their friend tried to block the cellphone camera from recording the couple.

-Why Toledo was at the court remained unclear, but Hixson reversed his order for Toledo to be taken into custody 30 minutes before the 9 a.m. deadline.
-Toledo lives in Menlo Park, California, about an hour drive from San Francisco.
-Mara Goldman, a federal public defender representing Toledo, did not immediately respond to an email seeking comment.

-Toledo, who was Peru’s president from 2001 to 2006, was arrested in July 2019 at his home.
+Toledo, who was Peru’s president from 2001 to 2006, was arrested in July 2019 at his home in Menlo Park, California.
 He was initially held in solitary confinement at the Santa Rita Jail about 40 miles (60 kilometers) east of San Francisco but was released in 2020 because of the COVID-19 pandemic.
 He has been under house arrest since then.

 The Odebrecht corruption scandal has shaken Peru’s politics, with nearly every living former president now on trial or under investigation.